Paktosan/peering-manager/docs/templating/tutorial/as-template.md

 === "Cisco IOS XR"
     In IOS XR we can put both IPv4 and IPv6 into one _prefix-set_.
 We also generate a _route-policy_ which checks the prefix set either *drop*s or *pass*es depending on the result.
 In case we do not want prefix filtering, the policy always passes.

+    This policy is then applied by the import policy of the AS (see below).

     Prefix-Set entries are separated by "," except for the last entry.
 Here the _loop.last_ variable comes handy.

     ```no-highlight